 Production of serotonin is closely linked to the availability of vitamin B6 and the amino acid tryptophan.
-If our diet lacks sufficient protein and vitamins, we run a greater risk of serotonin deficiency.
-We may experience a dip in serotonin in relation to physiological causes, dieting, low protein intake, digestive disorders and also stress, since high levels of the stress hormone cortisol rob us of serotonin.
-When we measure our current lifestyle against all the elements necessary for the body’s natural production of serotonin, add in chronic stress and out-of-control multitasking — two of the main causes of serotonin depletion — it’s no wonder many of us suffer from depleted serotonin.
+If our diet lacks sufficient vitamins, we run a greater risk of serotonin deficiency.
+We may experience a dip in serotonin in relation to physiological causes, digestive disorders and also stress, since high levels of the stress hormone cortisol rob us of serotonin.
+When we measure our current lifestyle against all the elements necessary for the body’s natural production of serotonin, add in chronic stress — one of the main causes of serotonin depletion — it’s no wonder many of us suffer from depleted serotonin.

 This herb has been proven effective for easing mild to moderate depression.
 It appears to work as a natural SSRI (selective serotonin re-uptake inhibitor) by preventing the breakdown of serotonin in the brain.

-Naturally present in many foods, inositol improves the activity of serotonin in the brain.
-As a supplement, it’s an excellent choice for alleviating anxiety and depression and supporting nervous system health.
+Naturally present in many foods, some studies have shown that inositol improves the activity of serotonin in the brain.
+As a supplement, it may be effective in alleviating anxiety and depression and supporting nervous system health.
 I use it in powdered form and add it to my daily smoothie or a glass of water before bed.
 Inositol is very effective for calming the nervous system when mixed with magnesium.

 There’s a pretty good reason that Canadians love their patios – after being stuck inside all winter, we can hardly wait to get some fresh air and sunlight.
-Heading into the sunshine, even on a cool day, is the quickest way to boost your mood (and burn some belly fat).
-If you do this first thing in the morning on an empty stomach you will not only burn 20 percent more calories, you’ll jumpstart your mood for the entire day.
+Heading into the sunshine, even on a cool day, is the quickest way to boost your mood.

-Bottom line: Start with 2-3 short walks first thing in the morning and work your way up to doing it daily (when weather and schedule permit).
+Start with two to three short walks first thing in the morning and work your way up to doing it daily (when weather and schedule permit).